SeatGuru closes after 24 years: Here’s how to find the best seats on planes now

 With airlines increasingly charging seat-selection fees, the importance of accurate seat map information has grown.

-As recent lawsuits prove, passengers don’t want to pay extra for a ‘premium’ window seat that turns out to have no window.
+Passengers want to be confident in their seat choice when booking and don’t want to pay extra for a ‘premium’ window seat that turns out to have no window.

 Many airlines include seat maps in their reservation flow, but they don’t always provide the information that discriminating passengers need most.
 After all, why would airlines draw attention to their own problematic seats?